wp-plugins/updraftplus/readme.txt

 * TWEAK: Cache the results of looking for a zip executable for the duration of the job
 * TWEAK: Some badly-written plugins place their own code on UD's settings page, and break the layout; overcome this
 * TWEAK: Add a warning for people using encryption without mcrypt installed (slow)
+* TWEAK: Suppress useless warning when using BinZip and only empty directories exist in 'others' backup

 = 1.7.20 - 2013/09/20 =
 * TWEAK: Add semaphore locking to prevent WP's cron system kicking off multiple jobs on overloaded systems